 So dogs may have short-term, episodic memory, but their associative memories stick with them longer.

-Your dog’s positive associations with you, your home, and her favorite doggy friends mean that she’s constantly “remembering” your life together, and celebrating the good stuff in it.
+Your dog’s positive associations with you, your home, her favourite doggy friends or favourite sitter (Rover.com has lots of fantastic dog sitters across the UK who offer dog boarding along with plenty of cuddles) mean that she’s constantly “remembering” your life together, and celebrating the good stuff in it.
 Even if dogs don’t have fond memories of the past, their recognition of the present is a good reminder to live in the moment and enjoy every experience you have together.